RafiOsmanu/Flowfield-Pathfinding/README.md

 #### Design Choice VectorMap
 - I chose not to only use the technique i described before, i also make use of a technique where u take the neighbour with lowest cost.
 - I combined these techniques because taking the average gives u a more organic flow, but is not so accurate when you have neighbours that are walls.
-- Taking the lowest distance isn't very organic, but it's less accurate when you have a wall among your neighbours.
+- Taking the lowest distance isn't very organic, but it's more accurate when you have a wall among your neighbours.

 #### Setting the agents velocity to the calculated direction vectors: